 European blueberry was the dominant species in both Snåsa and Lierne.
-In Snåsa the cover decreased from 2008 to 2011 with and without pruning (C) with respectively 19.5 and 11.5 percent units, while at Lierne there was no change in canopy cover (not tabulated).
-The change at Snåsa was most likely an effect of year, but pruning had probably some influence (Table 7).
-However, the EB at Lierne was subject to extensive browsing by European elk, red deer and small rodents in the years between 2008 and 2011, and therefore the effect on cover percentage of the mechanical pruning was obscure.
-Vaccinium-vitis idaea was the third most dominant species in Snåsa cowering 20.7 % in 2008 and 14.1% in 2011, while it was almost not present at Lierne.
+In Snåsa, the cover decreased from 2008 to 2011 with and without pruning (C) with, respectively, 19.5 and 11.5% units, while at Lierne there was no change in canopy cover (data not shown).
+The change at Snåsa was most likely an effect of year, but pruning likely had some influence (Table 7).
+However, the EB at Lierne was subject to extensive browsing by European elk, red deer and small rodents in the years between 2008 and 2011, and therefore the effect on cover percentage of the mechanical pruning was obscured.
+Vaccinium-vitis idaea was the third most dominant species in Snåsa, covering 20.7% in 2008 and 14.1% in 2011, while it was almost not present at Lierne.
 The cover difference in Vaccinium-vitis idaea between Lierne and Snåsa, is most likely related to the higher soil fertility at the field in Snåsa.

-Figure 1 display the results of the NMDS analysis and can be interpreted as a visualization of species and vegetation plots in ecological space (Minchin 1987).
-The first thing to notice is that the vegetation plots in Snåsa and Lierne, are separated along the first axis in Figure 1 and therefore is interpreted to represent site specific environmental conditions.
-There is no direct ecological interpretation of this first axis, however, it could be related to soil reaction.
-Species typical to blueberry forest and soils with relatively low pH occur at the left side of the plot (e.g. Cornus suecica, Deschampsia flexuosa, Melampyrum silvaticum, Vaccinium myrtillus and V. vitis-idaea).
-However, the picture is not clear since there are species typical for blueberry forest and acidic soils on the right-hand side of the plot too, Linnaea borealis being one example.
+Figure 1 displays the results of the NMDS analysis and can be interpreted as a visualization of species and vegetation plots in ecological space (Minchin, 1987).
+The first thing to notice is that the vegetation plots in Snåsa and Lierne, are separated along the first axis in Figure 1 and therefore are interpreted to represent site specific environmental conditions.
+There is no direct ecological interpretation of this first axis; however, it could be related to soil type.
+Species typical to blueberry forest and soils with relatively low pH occur at the left side of the plot (e.g., Cornus suecica, Deschampsia flexuosa, Melampyrum silvaticum, Vaccinium myrtillus and V. vitis-idaea).
+However, the picture is not clear since there are species typical for blueberry forest and acidic soils on the right-hand side of the plot too, such as Linnaea borealis.

-The second axis seems negative related to soil productivity and nutrients.
-The position of the species along the second axis displayed a negatively correlation to the species' Ellenberg values for soil nutrients (Pearson correlation coefficient =-0.49, p =0.04).
-Examples of species with relatively high nutrient requirements found at the lower part of the plot are Rubus idaeus, Athyrium filix-femina and Gymnocarpium dryopteris; this axis is negative correlated to species typical for nutrient poor soils found at the bottom of the plot.
-The picture is however quite blurred and there is no clear gradient in nutrient requirements in the plot.
+The second axis seems negatively related to soil productivity and nutrients.
+The position of the species along the second axis displayed a negative correlation to the species' Ellenberg values for soil nutrients (Pearson correlation coefficient =-0.49, p=0.04).
+Examples of species with relatively high nutrient requirements are found at the lower part of the plot (Rubus idaeus, Athyrium filix-femina and Gymnocarpium dryopteris).
+This axis is negatively correlated to species typical for nutrient poor soils found at the bottom of the plot.
+However, there are no clear gradients in nutrient requirements in the plot.

-In the experiments were saplings of Betula pubescens, Sorbus aucuparia and Picea abies pruned to the ground every year.
-Observations in the field by the first author indicate that saplings of the two latter species can be quite strong competitors for EB.
-Rubus idaeus was abundant in Lierne, but did not dominate mainly because it was hand-weeded every year.
+In the experiments, saplings of Betula pubescens, Sorbus aucuparia and Picea abies were pruned to the ground every year.
+Observations in the field indicated that saplings of the two latter species could be quite strong competitors for EB.
+Rubus idaeus was abundant in Lierne, but did not dominate, mainly because it was hand-weeded every year.
 Spaghnum spp. were abundant on the forest floor of both fields, and increased at Lierne during the period from 3.2 to 20.6%.
 At Snåsa it was slightly above 40% in both years, probably because the field had been undisturbed for a much longer period than Lierne, which was severely injured by heavy machines during clear cutting, and disappeared totally under the branch heaps.
 At both locations, the species Deschampsia caespitosa was abundant, but decreased during the project period.
-In Lierne, this was mainly because of spraying with a herbicide in July 2009, which significantly reduced the grass.
+In Lierne, this was mainly because of spraying with an herbicide in July 2009, which significantly reduced the grass cover.
 Several other species typical for a blueberry forest were present, but were not dominating, as they were weak competitors to both EB and Vaccinium-vitis idaea.